Israel - Desert Wildlife Program

 - Expert advice for traveling in Israel during and after your volunteer placement

 - Walking tour of Jerusalem, including the Old City and the famous Machane Yehuda market

 - Discount card to experience Jerusalem's vibrant nightlife

 - 1 night dorm accommodation and breakfast (private rooms available for extra price)

 The GoEco orientation will begin at 10:00 AM on arrival day.
-The next morning, volunteers will travel to the volunteer project with public transportation.
+The next morning, you will travel to your volunteer project with public transportation.
 Full travel details to Jerusalem and the project will be provided upon registration.

 Volunteer Work and Contribution

-During the project, volunteers will become an integral part of the staff at the Wildlife Reserve.
-Volunteer duties may include the following:
+During the project, you will become an integral part of the staff at the wildlife reserve.
+Your duties may include the following: